kimitobo/Lemonster/README.md

 # lemonster

-Lemonster is an educational DIY kit packaged as monster toy instrument
+Lemonster is an educational DIY kit packaged as monster toy instrument.
+Lemonster teaches very basics of two phenomena 1) electrolysis in generating small electric voltage and 2) synthesizing sound with the electricity using simple analogue electronic components.
+Metal electrodes in fruit or vegetable like lemon or potato power the sound circuit on breadboard.
+Lemonster is open design and all parts apart from the electronic components and metals can be made with 3D printer.
+Lemonster was developed for Prototyping Factory workshops in Taiwan National Science Education Center, hosted by Dimension+in Taipei, Taiwan October 2015.